All students deserve an extraordinary education and faculty play a critical role in their success.

 "Faculty are sharing their insights and challenges and building connections.
 It is wonderful to see those relationships building.
 I believe they will be long-lasting relationships that will continue well beyond the course.” - Yvonne Johnson, multimodal teaching coordinator and ACUE course facilitator, CITL

 "I have used the online weekly schedule to help students stay on track every week, built a stronger online community with syllabus activities, icebreakers and online question parking lots.
 These activities have significantly increased the online communication amongst students.
-Although I have been teaching online for 8 years, the ACUE course is providing me with an arsenal of ideas to continuously improve my teaching which in turn would enhance the student learning experience.” - Shanthi Muthuswami, associate professor and fall 2020 cohort member, Engineering Technology
+Although I have been teaching online for 8 years, the ACUE course provided me with an arsenal of ideas to continuously improve my teaching which in turn would enhance the student learning experience.” - Shanthi Muthuswami, professor and ACUE teaching fellow, fall 2020 cohort, Engineering Technology

 ACUE.
 (2020).
 Inclusive and equitable teaching ACUE curriculum crosswalk.